MNiMORPH/Margay-guide/README.md

    ^~~~~~~
    CMCP3421
    ```
-  The error message mentioned MCP3421, which is a library included in the download from Northern Widget.
-However, when I opened the file MCP3421.h, the documentation said that Dirk Ohme created it.
-This means I somehow had Arduino's built-in MCP3421 library, instead of the Northern Widget library with the same name.
-I'm not entirely sure how I ended up with the wrong version, but a guess is that Arduino auto-installed it when a different library tried to import MCP3421 but couldn't find it.
-Then the auto-installed version must have overwritten the Northern Widget version.
-Anyway, the NW version should say it was written by Bobby Schulz.
-So if yours is the default Arduino version, delete it and re-install the Northern Widget MCP3421 library.
+If your error message mentions MCP3421, open the file MCP3421.h inside your libraries location, and read the documentation.
+If it says Dirk Ohme created it, you have the built-in version (the wrong version), so delete it and re-install the Northern Widget MCP3421 library.
+The NW version of MCP3421.h should say it was written by Bobby Schulz in the documentation.

 #### SetTime GUI